billvamva/ccbox/README.md

 print(user_db.user_exists('testuser'))
 ```

-## Contributing

-We welcome contributions from the community.
-To contribute, please fork the repository, create a new branch, and submit a pull request.
-Ensure your code follows the project's coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ---

-This README provides a comprehensive guide for setting up, using, and contributing to your Virtual Drive Management System project.
-It covers installation, usage of various modules, database integration, and includes examples for both web and API server implementations.